 Everything you need to know...

-- Develop your capability to use, apply and understand geographical information systems.
+- Use your knowledge to implement geographical information systems.

-- Gain transferable skills such as communication skills, project management, and teamwork.
+- Gain valuable skills in communication, project management and teamwork.

 - Increase your employability by working on live projects in the industry.